kicaj29/MongoDB/MongoDBSchemaDetector/readme.md

 * Create VPC endpoint `InnovationSprintMongoSchemaDetectorS3` for accessing S3 by the lambda.
 Select route table which has routes for the subnets selected in earlier steps (usually it will be **private subnets**).

 * Create VPC endpoint `InnovationSprintMongoSchemaDetectorSecrets` for accessing `Secrets Manager` by the lambda.
-Select the same subnets which are assigned to the lambda and assign security group `InnovationSprintSecurityGroupMongoSchemaDetector` (this configuration could be more strict).
+Select the same subnets which are assigned to the lambda and assign security group `InnovationSprintSecurityGroupMongoSchemaDetector` (this security group configuration could be more strict).

 Now our lambda should have access to all needed resources: `S3`, `Secrets Manager` and database via 3 different `VPC endpoints`.